U.S. News Rankings

 Campus Info & Services

-Kentucky State University offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+Kentucky State University offers a number of student services including nonremedial tutoring, placement service, day care, health service, and health insurance.
 Kentucky State University also offers campus safety and security services like 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Kentucky State University.

 |Students who have cars on campus||N/A|